Edward F. Miller

 Software Research, Inc.

-Edward Miller is Chairman and CEO of Software Research, Inc. (SR) of San Francisco, California.
-He is a leading figure in the software engineering community, specializing in advanced technology for software testing, software verification and validation, automated software tool design, and software engineering 2management.
+Edward Miller is CEO of Software Research, Inc. (SR) of San Francisco, California.
+He is a leading figure in the software engineering community, specializing in advanced technology for software testing, software verification and validation, automated software tool design, and software engineering management.

 Ph.
 D. (Electrical Engineering), University of Maryland, College Park, 1968;